anwai98/tukra/README.md

 - CellPose
 - CellPose 2
 - StarDist
+- nnUNet

 ### Inference:
 - CellPose
 - CellPose 2
 - CellPose 3
 - InstanSeg
+- BioMedParse

 ## TODO: Planned Frameworks
-- nnUNet (support for instance segmentation)
+- StarDist (inference)
 - SplineDist
 - OmniPose
 - InstanSeg (the training pipeline is not wrapped in a function, but rather over one experiment script. looks difficult to inherit it out-of-the-box here)